These buttery Toasted Coconut White Chocolate Macadamia Bars are packed full of toasted coconut, white chocolate, and macadamia nuts!!

 When I was in high school, they used to sell Otis Spunkmeyer cookies, and there would always be a huge line to buy the white chocolate macadamia ones.
 Also, just a hunch, but I am preeeeety sure that Otis Spunkmeyer cookies are always baking in Heaven.

-Since macadamia nuts are popular all around, I thought these bars would come in handy.
+Since macadamia nuts are popular all around, I thought these Toasted Coconut White Chocolate Macadamia Bars would come in handy.
 Old people and young people can enjoy them together.
 Hooray!!

 - 1 1/3 cup flour